 In March 2008, the System Board adopted a Funding Policy for the self-funded health plans including the City Health Plan and the Delta Dental Plan for active employees.
-In March 2013, the System Board amended this policy to a Self-Funded Plans' Stabilization Policy.
-In February 2014, the policy was extended to include Flex-Funded/Self-Funded HMO Plans The objective of a stabilization reserve is to spread any underwriting gains and losses into following year's premium calculation in an even-handed manner such that the employers and membership are not subject to volatile year-over-year changes in premium.
-For the last two plan years, the Delta Dental stabilization reserve has not required funding because the underwriting has been sufficient to provide rate stability.
-Pursuant to this policy, the stabilization reserves as of June 30, 2014 and 2013, respectively, were \$22.3 million and \$7.1 million for the City Health Plan and \$3.08 million and \$0 for Blue Shield Flex Plan.
+In March 2013, the HSB amended this policy to a Self-Funded Plans' Stabilization Policy.
+In February 2014, the policy was extended to include Flex-Funded/Self-Funded HMO Plans.
+The objective of a stabilization reserve is to spread any underwriting gains and losses into the following year's premium calculation in an even-handed manner such that the employers and membership are not subject to volatile year-over-year changes in premium.
+Pursuant to this policy, the stabilization reserves as of June 30, 2015 and 2014, were \$25.8 million and \$22.3 million, respectively, for the City Health Plan, \$(13.5) million and \$3.08 million for Blue Shield Flex Plan, and \$3.9 million and \$0 for Delta Dental Plan.